Sustainable Gaps

 Package the handoff

-Leave the business with a readable route, support notes, decision boundaries, access context, and continuity guidance.
+Leave the business with a readable path, support notes, decision boundaries, access context, and continuity guidance.

 04